 Ten years later, how did the case take a complete U-turn in 2017?

 Just three days before results of the 2017 Punjab polls were announced on March 11, one of the accused Chetan Gupta filed an application with the Bureau demanding ‘re-investigation’ in the case.
-Taking a surprisingly usual than swift action on the application, VB conducted a ‘re-investigation’ and filed closure report (under Section 173(8) of CrPC) within five months, in the Ludhiana court of sessions judge Gurbir Singh on August 19, 2017.
+Taking a surprisingly swift action on the application, VB conducted a ‘re-investigation’ and filed closure report (under Section 173(8) of CrPC) within five months, in the Ludhiana court of sessions judge Gurbir Singh on August 19, 2017.
 The report gave a clean chit to all accused and said that there was no scam at all.
 Even after 12 years, charges have not been framed against the accused in court.

 How the Vigilance Bureau flayed its own 2007 probe in closure report?